AP source: Cavs nearing deal for Hawks' Korver

 “There are a lot of heart ties to Atlanta for a lot of reasons,” said Korver, who spent five seasons with Atlanta after two in Chicago.
 “A lot of friendships, relationships.
 That’s where I had my best basketball. … That’s where I had all my kids.
 So it’s hard to leave that behind.

-“Obviously it’s a great opportunity for me to go to Cleveland so I’m very excited about that part.
+“Obviously, it’s a great opportunity for me to go to Cleveland so I’m very excited about that part.
 But there are a lot of relationships that I care a lot about here and I’m going to miss.”

 Cleveland has been looking to add to its roster after losing Smith and center Chris Andersen to a season-ending knee injury.
 The Cavs also have interest in acquiring a backup point guard, but bringing in another outside threat for LeBron James appears to be the priority.